 • Does the bank support the community in any way?

 Whether you’re considering a big bank or a small bank, check to see if it’s FDIC-insured.
-Again, FDIC insurance covers deposits up to $250,000 per depositor, per ownership category, per bank in the rare event of a bank failure.
+Again, FDIC insurance covers deposits up to $250,000 per depositor, per account ownership category, per bank in the rare event of a bank failure.
 And some banks participate in programs that extend that coverage to millions.

 FAQ